jsuh9/jsuh9.github.io/_pages/about.md

   - /about.html
 ---

-This simple principle was behind most of the 'dots' in my life that unexpectedly led to the most rewarding outcomes.
+This simple principle connects most of the 'dots' in my life.

 Curiosity and serendipity.
 I am happy when I nurture these two words.
 To do so, I plan to keep living by this principle.